discoverygarden/islandora_job/modules/islandora_job_derivatives/README.md

 ## Troubleshooting/Issues

 There is a technical limitation: this module can’t handle transitive derivatives on objects other than the one that initiated the derivative chain.
+For instance paged content aggregate PDF and OCR datastreams.
+There are UI options to prevent these derivatives during ingest and manually run them.

 Having problems or solved a problem?
 Contact [discoverygarden](http://support.discoverygarden.ca).

 ## Maintainers/Sponsors